zaddach/windows_kernel_programming_book_2e/chapter_02/README.md

 The `ExAllocatePoolWithTag` function is deprecated and isn't available in `wdk-sys`.
 We're using the `ExAllocatePool2` function instead, as [recommended by Microsoft](https://learn.microsoft.com/en-us/windows-hardware/drivers/kernel/updating-deprecated-exallocatepool-calls).

+You can use the `println!` macro to output to the debug print facility.
+Beware the warning:

+> The output is routed to the debugger via `wdk_sys::ntddk::DbgPrint`, so the `IRQL` requirements of that function apply.
+> In particular, this should only be called at `IRQL <= DIRQL`, and calling it at `IRQL > DIRQL` can cause deadlocks due to the debugger's use of IPIs (Inter-Process Interrupts).

+So keep in mind to not use `println!` with kernel functions running with `IRQL` higher than `DIRQL`.

 ## Setting up the .inf
 TODO